Why watching ‘Contagion’ right now will only make you feel worse about the COVID-19 coronavirus

 The bureaucracy of disease

 The president in Contagion may not himself be a source of misinformation, but the government still has a lot of other problems that remain extremely relevant today.
-We see government officials debating when to tell the public how much information, and others leaking out the real intel to their family members so at least they can be adequately prepared.
+We see government officials debating when and how much information to tell the public, and others leaking out the real intel to their family members so at least they can be adequately prepared.
 But what’s more terrifying—and something that is reflected back at us every day of our enfolding public health crisis—are the typical banal arguments that continue even in an emergency.

 The film’s scientists and government officials argue over procuring the budget to do what needs to be done, as though the fate of the country didn’t hang in the balance.
 This same bureaucratic gridlock is happening offscreen right now, with House and Senate leaders at loggerheads over an emergency package to combat the U.S. spread of coronavirus, “including disputes over vaccine availability and hospital reimbursement costs.”
 Oh well, at least we’re doing better than Iran, where multiple senior government officials have contracted the virus.